Aliases for TFPI Gene

 GeneCards Summary for TFPI Gene

 TFPI (Tissue Factor Pathway Inhibitor) is a Protein Coding gene.
 Diseases associated with TFPI include Hemophilia and Disseminated Intravascular Coagulation.
-Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
+Among its related pathways are Collagen biosynthesis and modifying enzymes and Integrated Breast Cancer Pathway.
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
 An important paralog of this gene is TFPI2.

 UniProtKB/Swiss-Prot for TFPI Gene